‘Bold And The Beautiful’ Casting News For The Week Of April 22: Phoebe’s Nanny Returns

 Nicola Posener reprises her role as Amelia, per Highlight Hollywood.

 When Steffy left for Paris, she needed all the help she could get.
-With two small babies in tow, she asked her nanny Amelia to accompany her on her business trip.
+With two small babies in tow, she asked her nanny, Amelia, to accompany her on her business trip.
 However, it seems as if Amelia will return during the week of April 22.

 Her mysterious return has many fans questioning her reappearance.
-They want to know if she will return with both babies or come back with no children at all?
+They want to know if she will return with both babies, or come back with no children at all.
 Is her return related to the fact that Phoebe is a Logan?
 The fact that the babies’ nanny is coming back could be a huge clue as to next week’s storyline.
-Jacqueline MacInnes Wood is still on maternity leave and it’s unlikely that she will be back on screen so soon after the birth of her son.
+Jacqueline MacInnes Wood is still on maternity leave, and it’s unlikely that she will be back at work so soon after the birth of her son.

 Friday, April 26